 Are you thinking of changing career to become a Solopreneur?
 This is the panel discussion for you!

-Watch the recording of my latest online event – all about how to change careers and become a solopreneur.
-I invited three career changers, including two graduates of the Repurpose Your Purpose’s Group Program to Change Careers to share how they went from working full time as employees to making a full-time living as solopreneurs.
+Watch the recording of my latest online event - all about how to change careers and become a solopreneur.
+I invited three career changers, including Lily and Mikey - two graduates of the Repurpose Your Purpose's Group Program to Change Careers - to share how they went from working full time as employees to making a full-time living as solopreneurs.

 A Solopreneur is a business owner who works alone, and might occasionally contract the work of freelancers or other solopreneurs as needed.
 Each of the panelists works completely online, which means they are location-independent.
 From writing for non-profits, to developing apps and consulting with top companies, discover how they make it work, even in this economy.